GoogleCloudPlatform/community/tutorials/ssh-port-forwarding-set-up-load-testing-on-compute-engine/index.md

 ### Configuring Multiple JMeter Servers

-So far, you have seeen an example of how to successfully set up the JMeter server on the Compute Engine instance.
+So far, you have seen an example of how to successfully set up the JMeter server on the Compute Engine instance.
 However, the main objective of using remote JMeter servers is to enable a single JMeter client to orchestrate multiple JMeter servers to stress the tested server in such a way that would otherwise be impossible to achieve with a single computer.

 If the JMeter client and JMeter servers are on the same side of a firewall (for example, they’re both on-premises at a company), all the JMeter servers can use the same port.
 However, this example enabled SSH port forwarding, so each server needs to be configured to use a different forwarding port and corresponding RMI listening local port.